greggman/pico-8-post-processing/README.md

 * `width`, `height` (number)

-  The the resolution to make the canvas.
-Pico-8's normal canvas size is 128x128 but if you want to post process you probably want more output pixels than input pixels.
-The default is 128x128 Setting a dimension to a negative number means to take that canvas's display times that amount.
+  The resolution to make the canvas.
+Pico-8's normal canvas resolution is 128x128 but if you want to post process you probably want more output pixels than input pixels.
+The default is 128x128 Setting a dimension to a negative number means to take the canvas's display size times that amount.
 In other words,

   ```
   width: 128,   // make the canvas's resolution 128 pixels wide